Rohit102497/SLAN/README.md

 # SLAN
 Switch LSTM Aggregate Network (SLAN) to model Irregulary Sampled Time Series (ISTS)

+# Datasets

+## Raw Data

+## Data Preprocessing

+## Processed Data
-# Data Required
+Required
+1. We don't have the permission to share the MIMIC data.
+So, you have to download the MIMIC data from the official link given in the Raw Data section.
-1. Download MIMIC data and store it in the `Data` Folder.
+We have shared a folder where you need to store some Download MIMIC data and store it in the `Data` Folder.
 Link to download MIMIC data - https://figshare.com/s/22b79cc75d7374642d0a
 2. Download P12 data and store it in the `Data` Folder.
 Link to download P12 data - https://figshare.com/s/cb14d27aa3c86e97d4f1
 3. Download P19 data and store it in the `Data` Folder.
 Link to download P19 data - https://figshare.com/s/a56fdf085943234a12e1